9ntonio/OmneSoft/README.md

 **Using Pagination:**

 - Navigate through data using the pagination controls at the bottom of the grid
-- Change page size using the dropdown selector (10, 20, 50, or 100 rows per page)
+- Change page size using the dropdown selector (10, 25, 50 rows per page)
-- Default page size is 20 rows for optimal performance and usability
+- Default page size is 25 rows for optimal performance and usability

+**Status Bar Information:**

+- Custom record count panel shows current view status (e.g., "25 of 100 records")
+- Total row count component displays the complete dataset size
+- Filtered row count component shows results when filters are applied
+- Status bar updates automatically when data changes or filters are modified

 **Using Global Search:**

 - Use the quick filter to search across all columns simultaneously
-- Type in the search box to filter data in real-time
+- Type in the search box to filter data with optimized performance (300ms debounce)
 - Search works across all visible columns and data types
+- Debouncing ensures smooth performance while typing

 **Using Column Filters:**